-- HTTP Services This includes the Tower application itself as well as external web services. - Callback Receiver Receives job events from running Ansible jobs. - Dispatcher The worker queue that processes and runs all jobs. - Redis This key value store is used as a queue for event data propagated from ansible-playbook to the application. - Memcached local caching service for the instance it lives on. - Rsyslog log processing service used to deliver logs to various external logging services.
+- HTTP Services This includes the Tower application itself as well as external web services. - Callback Receiver Receives job events from running Ansible jobs. - Dispatcher The worker queue that processes and runs all jobs. - Redis This key value store is used as a queue for event data propagated from ansible-playbook to the application.

+• Rsyslog - log processing service used to deliver logs to various external logging services.